limjiaxiang/medium-scrapper/README.md

 ## License

-This project is licensed under the Apache License Version 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) file for details

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements